Science on Wheels

 1 Session $200

 This program can be combined with other assembly programs.
-Our Combination Pricing Options
+Assembly Combination Options

 Maximum of 3 sessions in a day.
 60 minutes is required for setup.
 30 minutes is required for breakdown.
 15 minutes is required to reset the program between sessions.
 If the programs extend through lunch time, a 30 minute or longer break between programs is requested so the instructor can eat lunch.